statisticsnorway/microdata-validator/docs/USAGE.md

 }
 ```

-Now we can reference this "ref files" in our main dataset file:
+Now we can reference these files in our main dataset file:
 ```json
 "attributeVariables": [
     {